nest/nest-simulator/doc/userdoc/release_notes/v3.0/features/node_handles.rst

                         model=iaf_psc_alpha, size=10, first=1, last=10;
                         model=iaf_psc_delta, size=3, first=14, last=16)

-    Note that composing NodeCollections that overlap or that contain metadata (see section on :ref:`spatially distributed nodes <topo_changes>`) is not supported.
+    Note that composing NodeCollections that overlap or that contain metadata is not supported.

 .. _testing_equality: